 A group of toddlers sit together in a classroom for an activity.
-They are learning from their caregivers and also from each other.
+They are learning from their caregivers

-KEY POINTS FOR THIS AGE Being a supportive caregiver means supporting children during all moments throughout the day, including those activities that extend beyond mealtimes.
+Being a supportive caregiver means supporting children during all moments throughout the day, including those activities that extend beyond mealtimes.
 Every activity and routine throughout a child's day is an opportunity to enhance development and quality of life.
 These activities don't need to be complicated or done for hours at a time.
 Use convenient objects from your environment, and offer short, frequent moments throughout the day for activities.
 Since development is interconnected, often times multiple areas can be supported simultaneously through the incorporation of one simple activity.

 - 1 Children learn best through meaningful experiences and interactions that occur every day.
-Caregivers must offer a wide variety of activities for each child so that they do not just survive, but they thrive. - (2) When caregivers support a child's entire development by encouraging play, movement and positive interactions with others, they will also be supporting a child's feeding development. - 3 Children will reap the benefits when caregivers find small moments throughout the day to incorporate activities that support total development.
+Caregivers must offer a wide variety of activities for each child so that they do not just survive, but they thrive. - 2 When caregivers support a child's entire development by encouraging play, movement and positive interactions with others, they will also be supporting a child's feeding development. - 3 Children will reap the benefits when caregivers find small moments throughout the day to incorporate activities that support total development.